nathan-smeal/cs7641/lessons/ml_p2_lesson_05_information_theory.md

 $$

 Please take note of the fairly obvious outcomes with the equations as a trivial answer.

+Remember to think of entropy as the number of bits required to represent the data.
+That is the intuition for the equations.
+Since A and B are dependent you need 1 bit, because if you know one, then you know the other!
+So the joint entropy is 1!
+Also, the conditional is zero because if you know what one coin is, you know what the other which joint is assuming A given B

 It serves as a good linkage between terms, formulas and intuition that should make recall easier.